-After this transformation, we obtain a formula for f with \times and + gates and depth O(d).
-This formula has some extra leaves that are labeled by the constant 1.
+After this transformation, we obtain a circuit for f with \times and + gates and depth O(d).
+This circuit has an extra input that is fixed to the constant 1.

-We now design a branching program for the formula f.
+We now design a branching program for f.
 We will prove the following statement by induction on the depth d of f: There is a branching program of width 8 and size 4^d so that when the branching program starts with register contents A, B, and C, it ends its computation with register contents A, B, and $C + f(x_1, \ldots, x_n)B$.
 The theorem then follows by initializing the registers to A = 0, B = 1, and C = 0.

 We prove the inductive statement by looking at the top gate of f.
-If this gate is the constant 1 or a literal x_i or $\overline{x_i}$, then there f can be computed by a branching program of length 1.
+If this gate is the constant 1 or a literal x_i or \overline{x}i , then there f can be computed by a branching program of length 1.
 If $f = f_1 + f_2$, then we obtain a linear length branching program for g by combining the programs P_1 for f_1 and P_2 for f_2 like this: